ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/PyTorch-Geometric-models/create-a-dataset.md

 ```

 ## Dataset Preparation
-We create datasets for training, validation, and testing using the featurizer.
+We can create datasets for training, validation, and testing using the featurizer.
 The datasets include the SMILES strings, target values, and the configured featurizer.

 ```python
 dataset = SmilesGraphDataset(